Nuestman/udrive-lms/DATABASE_SETUP_GUIDE.md

 1. Open pgAdmin
 2. Navigate to: Servers → PostgreSQL → Databases → udrive-from-bolt → Schemas → public → Tables
 3. You should see all 17 tables
-4. Right-click `user_profiles` → View/Edit Data → All Rows
+4. Right-click `users` → View/Edit Data → All Rows
 5. You should see 6 test users

 ## Test Credentials